gomorpheus/morpheus-docs/release_notes/current.rst

 :ServiceNow: - Fixed an issue that caused Naming Policy errors when provisioning Service Catalog items via ServiceNow integration. :superscript:`5.5.2`
 :Settings: - Removed the "Default Appliance Locale" setting from the global settings (Administration > Settings) panel for Subtenants.
 This option was not meant to be exposed to Subtenants and only the Primary Tenant's setting applied to the appliance anyway. :superscript:`5.5.2`
 :Storage: - Fixed an issue that prevented display of IOPs metrics on some server detail pages. :superscript:`5.5.2`
-:Tasks: - Python: 5.4.9-2 fixes issue with reading morpheus cypher values in Python tasks :superscript:`5.5.2`
+:Tasks: - Python: 5.4.9-2 fixes issue with morpheus access token lookups in Python tasks, including cypher and apiAccessToken
 :Tenants: - Fixed an issue that prevented deletion of Tenants if they had Archive buckets associated with them. :superscript:`5.5.2`
            - Improvements added to the Tenant delete process which, under certain conditions, could become stuck due to SQL constraint issues. :superscript:`5.5.2`
 :Terraform: - Fixed a display issue that could cause individual VM components of a Terraform App (such as an EC2 Instance) to be labeled as a container rather than a VM. :superscript:`5.5.2`